Richardaeld/Fat_Racoon_Kitchen/README.md

 1. The page content doesn't overlap and is easily read.

 #### Assumption(s):
-1. The tester will create dummy recipes for this test (if necessary), and keep a record of said dummy data.
+1. The tester will create dummy recipes for this test (if necessary), and keep a record of the dummy recipes.

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.